 Our toilets will be in use but only to one family group/bubble at a time.
 Locks are fitted to the outside doors to assist with this.

 Wash your hands regularly, especially before boarding and after leaving the train.
 We would ask that visitors bring hand sanitiser with then and take responsibility for cleaning the hands of any children in the party.
 Hand sanitiser dispensers will be available in the station.

-In the shop please follow the one way signage.
 We may have to restrict the number of visitors in the shop.
 Please do not handle items before purchase and ensure that your children do not handle items.